HTTPArchive/almanac.httparchive.org/src/content/en/2020/markup.md

 <figcaption>{{ figure_link(caption="Blank relationships.", sheets_gid="1876528165", sql_file="pages_wpt_bodies_by_device.sql") }}</figcaption>
 </figure>

-As a rule of thumb and for [usability reasons](https://www.nngroup.com/articles/new-browser-windows-and-tabs/), prefer not to use `target="_blank"`.
+As a rule of thumb and for [usability reasons](https://www.nngroup.com/articles/new-browser-windows-and-tabs/), prefer not to use `target="_blank"` in the first place.

 <p class="note">Within the latest Safari and Firefox versions, setting <code>target="_blank"</code> on <code>a</code> elements implicitly provides the same <code>rel</code> behavior as setting <code>rel="noopener"</code>.
 This is already <a href="https://chromium-review.googlesource.com/c/chromium/src/+/1630010">implemented in Chromium</a> as well and will land in Chrome 88.</p>